gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-01/index.md

   - ENHANCEMENT: Per #27, the `ecs-cluster` module now accepts the optional parameters `var.alb_security_group_ids` and `var.num_alb_security_group_ids`.

-  Whereas previously, an ALB was connected to an ECS Cluster by passing the ECS Cluster's Security Group ID to the `alb` module (located in the the [Load Balancer Package](https://github.com/gruntwork-io/module-load-balancer)), now the `alb` module is unaware of an ECS Cluster or Auto Scaling Group connected to it, and that responsibility has been shifted to the `ecs-cluster` module.
+  Whereas previously, an ALB was connected to an ECS Cluster by passing the ECS Cluster&apos;s Security Group ID to the `alb` module (located in the the [Load Balancer Package](https://github.com/gruntwork-io/module-load-balancer)), now the `alb` module is unaware of an ECS Cluster or Auto Scaling Group connected to it, and that responsibility has been shifted to the `ecs-cluster` module.

 </div>